AcubeSAT/ecss-services/docs/ecss_overview.md

 3. **Application Processes** (AP).
 An Application Process is any physical (hardware) or logical (software) entity that can handle PUS messages.

    In most cases, an Application Process will be a single microcontroller or subsystem.
-For example, the <attr name="On-Board Computer">OBC</attr>, <attr name="Attitude Determination and Control Subsystem">ADCS</attr> and Ground Station may be different Application Processes.
+For example, the
+   <span title="On-Board Computer">OBC</span>, <span title="Attitude Determination and Control Subsystem">ADCS</span> and Ground
+   Station may be different Application Processes.

    Typically, a message will have an AP as a source, and another AP as its destination.
 For example, if the Ground